sam1016yu/DB-Exp-Sensitivity/H2/SP/README.md

-This is the stored procedure function of OLTPBench TPC-C transactions.
+This is the stored procedure function corresponding to Benchbase TPC-C transactions.

 You can combine all transaction .sql files into one .sql file.